 - Reducing the need for landfill space:

-Certain synthetic fibre products will not decompose, while natural fibre such as wool does decompose but produces methane which contributes to global warming.
+Certain synthetic fiber products will not decompose, while natural fibre such as wool does decompose but produces methane which contributes to global warming.

 - Reducing pressure on resources:

-This includes materials traditionally used in textiles such as cotton or wool, as well as oil and other chemicals employed to produce synthetic fibres.
+This includes materials traditionally used in textiles such as cotton or wool, as well as oil and other chemicals employed to produce synthetic fibers.